Code-Institute-Submissions/OdoJoe-D15-Movie-Lovers-Store/README.md

 # Marketing Strategy

 ## <u>Customers</u>
 The site caters to a niche customer base.
 People whom appreciate the experience of watching movies in the highest quality possible.
 Physical media enables us to enjoy films, of all types and genres, in their best formats through modern remastering techniques, proper and original colour gradings and free from the inadequacies of streaming platforms such as poor availability of titles and artefact creep (blocky transitions) in darkly shot scenes.
 There is a healthy customer base of 'Movie Lovers' as evident in the availability of extremely rare films on modern boutique label releases.
-A quick scan of the bigger boutique lable companies in the UK such as 88 Films, Eureka, Indicator and Arrow Video (not to mention the myriad labels in the US) and its clear there is a healthy desire still for high quality physical media.
+A quick scan of the bigger boutique label companies in the UK such as 88 Films, Eureka, Indicator and Arrow Video (not to mention the myriad of labels in the US) and its clear there is a healthy desire still for high quality physical media.

 ## <u>Products</u>
 This platform will cater to the Irish customer base and I believe it is the only Physical Media dedicated site in Ireland.
 The primary product focus is the sale of high quality Blu Ray, 4k UHD and Special Editions of films.
 The product will be sourced in bulk from the UK labels 88Films, Eureka, Arrow Video and Indicator.
-With future expansion the company could source US editions from labels such as Vinegar Syndrome, Shout Factiry, Scream Factory etc. The company also intends to stock Movie Memoribillia, T-Shirts, Action Figures, Vinyl Soundtracks etc as the customer base grows.
+With future expansion the company could source US editions from labels such as Vinegar Syndrome, Shout Factory, Scream Factory etc. The company also intends to stock Movie Memorabilia, T-Shirts, Action Figures, Vinyl Soundtracks etc as the customer base grows.

 ## <u>Payment</u>
 Stripe has been implemented to the site as a relatively user friendly payment system.
 The payment structure to the site is a common process.
-CLient will add the items they wish to buy to the Bag, enter sucre checkout, validate the purchases on the summary, enter the payment screen, enter personal details and credit card details and complete purchase.
+Client will add the items they wish to buy to the Bag, enter secure checkout, validate the purchases on the summary, enter the payment screen, enter personal details and credit card details and complete purchase.

 # Web Marketing
 ## Users:
 Users are people interested in Physical Media collecting and Movie Lovers.
 Users can regularly be found in dedicated blogs, Dedicated FaceBook groups, Instagram channels and commenting on Physical Media youtube videos.
-While its hard to make an informed judgement on the age group of Physical Media customers I will say, from my own engagements and club membershibs, that it seems to be more common in the 30-60 age group.
+While it's hard to make an informed judgement on the age group of Physical Media customers I will say, from my own engagements and club memberships, that it seems to be more common in the 30-60 age group.

 ## Which Social Media Platform to use for promotion:
 According to Hootsuite.com (Link: https://blog.hootsuite.com/facebook-statistics/):